Filipzero/Transmission-Models-in-Networks-and-Their-Differences/README.md

    python3 EoN_SI.py
 4. Optional: Adjust simulation parameters in the script before running, such as:

+    Network type (G)
     Network size (N)
     Infection rate (beta)
     Simulation duration (t_max)
     Number of simulations (num_simulations)
+    Other related parameters

-The script will display plots of the SI model and optionally save results to CSV if enabled.
+5. The scripts will display plots of the SI, SIS, SIR, SIRS, SEIR, SEIRS models and optionally save results to CSV if enabled.

 ## 3. Compartmental Model Description